-Dr. Chan and Dr. Curtis' comprehensive orthodontic treatment philosophy includes treatment at the appropriate time.
+Dr. Chan's comprehensive orthodontic treatment philosophy includes treatment at the appropriate time.
 If possible, for children, they try treating in one phase instead of two phases—which often means trying to delay treatment until all the permanent teeth erupt around age 12.
 This makes it less costly and means fewer office visits.

 However, some orthodontic problems require early intervention such as extreme crowding, excessive overbites, cross bites and growth abnormalities.
 This is why the American Association of Orthodontists recommends that all children see an orthodontic specialist when a child is age 7.

-To learn more about orthodontics and how we can help you, please give us a call to schedule a complimentary consultation appointment with Dr. Chan or Dr. Curtis.
+To learn more about orthodontics and how we can help you, please give us a call to schedule a complimentary consultation appointment with Dr. Chan.

 While many people think that orthodontics is primarily a cosmetic treatment, it also has many oral health benefits.
 Properly aligned teeth are easier to clean, which lowers the risk of decay.
 Furthermore, orthodontics also helps to correct an improper bite, which can cause inefficient chewing, jaw misalignment, joint pain, excessive wear, and stress on the teeth and gums.
 Orthodontic treatment can help avoid problems such as tooth decay, gum disease, and tooth loss.
 Of course, straight teeth look better, which can contribute to higher self-esteem and self-confidence.